hohMiyazawa/Automail/src/data/languages/README.txt

 	2. Translations to other languages
 		- As a main rule, languages are ordered by the *completeness* of the translation, most complete first
 		- A possible measure of "completeness" is the number of keys translated.
+		- If multiple languages are complete, the complete translations should be ordered as Japanese first, then alphabetically by English name.
 	3. English variations
+	4. $raw_keys translator mode file